This article is about the Asus Zenbook S UX391 series, Asus’s new flagship clamshell thin-and-light ultraportable for 2018.

 As far as practicality goes, the Zenbook UX391 is thin and light, tipping the scales at under 1 kilo, but also compact, as you can tell from the small bezels around the screen.
 They’re not as narrow as on the Dell XPS 13, but they’re close and at least allow room for the camera and microphones to be placed on top of the display.

-With the laptop closed you’ll notice there’s a crease on the front lip to grab and lift the screen from.
-That’s nearly possible with a single hand, but due to the design you’ll probably find it easier to use both hands.
+With the laptop closed, you’ll notice there’s a crease on the front lip to grab and lift the screen from.
+That’s nearly possible with a single hand, but due to the design, you’ll probably find it easier to use both hands.
 As I mentioned earlier, the screen attaches to the laptop’s main body underneath, in a way that it lifts the main deck by about 2 cm, as you can see from the pictures included here.
-That creates an inclined ergonomic typing position on one hand, which corroborated with the blunt lips around the front and sides make for an excellent experience with everyday use, and also allows better airflow underneath, which has been one of my complains with the existing Zenbook 3 lines.
+That creates an inclined ergonomic typing position on one hand, which corroborated with the blunt lips around the front and sides make for an excellent experience with everyday use, and also allows better airflow underneath, which has been one of my complaints with the existing Zenbook 3 lines.

 A potential downside of this approach is that fact that all the hot air is pushed now towards the screen, but based on our tests that shouldn’t be an issue, as the bottom part of the display, around the Asus Zenbook logo, never gets past 45 degrees Celsius, not even with continuous demanding loads.
 On top of that, the exhaust grills are generous and there’s enough space between them and the screen to keep temperatures at bay.

 Another aspect worth mentioning here is the rather precarious grip this computer has on a desk, since it sits on those tiny plastic feet at the bottom of the screen and not on all 4 rubber feet, like most other Zenbooks.
 That’s something to keep in mind.
-And then there’s also the fact that the screen only leans back to about 145 degrees, which suffices for desk work, but can be a little limiting while lying in bed or on the sofa.
+And then there’s also the fact that the screen only leans back to about 145 degrees, which suffices for desk work but can be a little limiting while lying in bed or on the sofa.

-As far as the IO goes, the Zenbook UX391UA follows the current trend of minimizing ports to USB-C only, and as a result you’ll only find 3 USB-C slots on this computer and a headphone jack.
+As far as the IO goes, the Zenbook UX391UA follows the current trend of minimizing ports to USB-C only, and as a result, you’ll only find 3 USB-C slots on this computer and a headphone jack.
 Asus will probably offer an adapter with USB-A and HDMI in the pack though (not included with this test unit), so at least you won’t have to buy one yourself like with most other options on the market.

 All in all, the Zenbook UX391 is thin, light, well crafted, subtle and practically designed.
 As long as you can live with the USB-C only IO, there’s really very little not to like here.